-One option to consider is SoFi Money®, a cash management account where you can spend, save, and earn all in one place.
+One option to consider is a SoFi Checking and Savings® account where you can spend, save, and earn all in one place.
 We work hard to give you high interest and charge zero account fees.
 With that in mind, our interest rate and fee structure are subject to change at any time.

 You’ll have the ability to write and deposit checks and you can use a debit card, send and receive money, and use ATMs, with the added benefit of earning interest.